SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_mb_idc.rst

 T: period of the signal in seconds

-B: attenuation correction function of event distance and event depth
+Q: attenuation correction function of event distance and event depth

 h: event depth in km